Harley Dawn Diner (Hammonton)

-Earlier in the month, I stopped by the Harley Dawn Diner in Folsom, New Jersey.
+Earlier in the month, I stopped by the Harley Dawn Diner in Hammonton, New Jersey.
 A few years ago the Harley Dawn closed for construction.
 They remodeled and rebuilt the entire diner.
-The new version of the Harley Dawn is more modern than a diner.
-In fact, if it didn’t have the name finer, you would probably think of it more as a bistro.
+The new version of the Harley Dawn Diner is more modern than a diner.
+In fact, if it didn’t have the name diner, you would probably think of it more as a bistro.

-When we arrived, we were the only people in the entire diner.
+When we arrived at the Harley Dawn Diner, we were the only people in the entire diner.
 I haven’t been the only party in a long time.
 The waitress was great and refilled our drinks and brought out the food quickly.

 For my local sourced salad and coffee, the cost was $15.
 That is extremely inexpensive for the quality of food.

 I enjoyed the Harley Dawn Diner, and they have a lot of intriguing options I’m interested in, including homemade gelato.
 I’ll be back again soon.
 While it’s not a typical New Jersey Diner, it is a good restaurant.

 You can see all of the diner reviews here.

 Do you like kale?